Second homes are furnished properties that you own or rent but are not used as your main home.

 Cornwall Council has agreed to charge an additional 100% Council Tax premium on second homes from 1 April 2025.

-- Annexes forming part of, or being treated as part of, the main dwelling
+- Annexes used as part of the main home

 - Occupied caravan pitches and boat moorings